Chemotherapy: Activity During Treatment

 |Find out if working from home is an option.

-You may have questions about how chemotherapy could affect the things you take for granted in everyday life.
+You may have questions about how chemotherapy could affect the things you are used to in everyday life.
 Here are some answers to common questions, and some of the adjustments you may need to make.

 Will I still be able to work?

 Many people do still work during chemotherapy.
 If you find you have less energy, you may need to talk with your employer about adjusting your schedule.
 For example, it may help if you:

 Should I exercise?

-Ask your healthcare provider about starting an exercise program.
-It may help you sleep better and sometimes even helps control your appetite.
-It is also good for your sense of well-being:
+Ask your healthcare provider about starting exercise.
+It may help you sleep better and sometimes even help balance your appetite.
+It is also good for your sense of well-being.
+Make sure to: